Computer Laboratory: Alan Mycroft's Masters' project suggestions

 - A Decompiler

-A draft paper on this topic shows how a simple language can be augmented with tables, similar to debugging information, about liveness which can be used to improved garbage collection by following only live data rather than reachable data.
+A paper in CC'2014 on this topic shows how a simple language can be augmented with tables, similar to debugging information, about liveness which can be used to improved garbage collection by following only live data rather than reachable data.
 There are many ways this initial work could be extended, e.g. mutable data, avoiding multiple heap-node revisits etc.

 A paper on this topic shows points-to analysis can be significantly improved (in performance and in accuracy) in GCC by storing only live points-to information.
 Exploring this idea for LLVM would give an additional data point.